john-solon/node-challenge/README.md

 The project should be responsible for managing all the required dependencies and should run just by using `npm install` and `npm start`.

+> Solution in client folder, I haven't spend much time on this one as angular 1.x is not receiveing any future improvements.
+And learning a deprecated framework for a test seems like it could be a lot of time wasted

 ## 5. Bonus Question